projectriff-demo/inventory-management/README.md

 kubectl port-forward --namespace default svc/inventory-db-postgresql 5432:5432
 ```

-You can now connect to the PostgreSQL databse using your favorite SQL Query tool using host `127.0.0.1` and port `5432` as user `postgres` and `inventory` as the database.
+You can now connect to the PostgreSQL database using your favorite SQL Query tool using host `127.0.0.1` and port `5432` as user `postgres` and `inventory` as the database.
 The password was stored in the `POSTGRES_PASSWORD` env var.

 Deploy the app deployment and corresponding service YAML: